Daily Video Blog

 Posted on: 12 December 2010

 At our last golf school a few of the students began to develop blisters.
 We were hitting quite a few balls.
 Well, the guys started sharing some white, stiff fabric tape.
-It didn't last long...
+It didn't last long and kept...
 Read More

 Authored by: Don Trahan